harvard-api209/summer-assignments/README.md

 ### GitHub

-You will need a GitHub account to manage your projects and collaborate with others.
-If you haven’t created a GitHub account yet, please do so before starting the assignments.
+It is not mandatory to create a GitHub account since you can access the Posit Cloud project using your Google account.

 ### RMarkdown